Legal-NLP-EkStep/legal_NER/README.md

 Entities can be extracted in two ways:

 1.Passing the whole judgment : Whole judgment is passed through the model and entities are extracted.
-It is more efficient but extracts fewer entities as compared to other method.Use text_type='doc' for this method
+It take less time to run but can miss entities as compared to 'sent' method.
+Use text_type='doc' for this method.

 2.Passing sentence by sentence:Each sentence is individually passed through model and entities are extracted.
-It is less efficient but extracts more entities than passing the whole judgment.Use text_type='sent' for this method.
+It takes more time to run but more accurate than passing the whole judgment.
+Use text_type='sent' for this method.